Chun5/works/index.rst

 ::

   This blog is written to present my technical writings, and share valuable things in the field.
+  You can share this page https://z.rtfd.io with others.

   If it is clear to me, it should be clear to them by technical writing.

-  You can share this page https://z.rtfd.io with others.
+  --- Austen, a technical writer from China.

   Have a beautiful day :)